Connect with others who understand.

 • Liver disease

-The exact cause also determines which one of the five types of pulmonary hypertension you or your loved one may be living with.
+The exact cause determines which one of the five types of pulmonary hypertension you or your loved one may have.
 For example, if your high blood pressure is the result of a narrowing or blockage in your arteries, then you’re likely to have pulmonary arterial hypertension.

 Several myPHteam members have shared what they believe caused their pulmonary hypertension.
 One member wrote, “I’ve had clots in my lungs twice.”

 Specifically, this member was referring to a condition known as a pulmonary embolism.
-In a pulmonary embolism, a blood clot from another part of the body breaks off and travels through the body’s venous system (network of veins) up to the heart and then to the lungs.
+In a pulmonary embolism, a blood clot from another part of the body breaks off and travels through the body’s network of veins up to the heart and then to the lungs.

-Because the blood clot is too large to travel unimpeded through the blood vessels of the lungs, it gets stuck and thus causes a blockage in blood flow.
+Blood clots can get stuck in a vein and cause a blockage in blood flow.
 This process can be compared to how a clogged pipe causes water to back up into a sink.
-If left untreated, the blockage raises pulmonary artery blood pressure and can lead to pulmonary hypertension.
+Left untreated, the blockage raises pulmonary artery blood pressure and can lead to pulmonary hypertension.

 4. Many Tests Can Help Diagnose Pulmonary Hypertension